Our partnership with the QBI

 A key barrier to success in this project is funding.
 Like fashion and retail, working in science is tough.
 It’s competitive and, now, more than ever, drastically under-funded.
 So researchers need the support of the community.

-This project is one close to Tracey’s heart.
-When her mother was diagnosed with Alzheimer’s, Tracey dedicated her time to providing her with respite care and felt the full of effects and impacts of the disease on her family and those that loved her mother.
-From this feeling grew the decision that she would find a way to make a difference into research for the disease, with the hope that her help could somehow make an impact.
+This partnership close to Tracey’s heart.
+When her mother, Vonnie was diagnosed with Alzheimer’s, Tracey dedicated her time to providing her with respite care and felt the full of effects and impacts of the disease on her family and those that loved her mother.

 QBI: For more information on QBI’s dementia research or to arrange a tour contact Andrea Markey, Deputy Director, Advancement on 0403054837 or a.markey@uq.edu.au